-In the Metaphysics, Aristotle appeals to the practice of medicine for an example to distinguish the cognitive ability someone possesses when he has experience from the ability when he has an "art" (τέχνη) and "knowledge" (ἐπιστήμη).
+In the Metaphysics, Aristotle appeals to an example from the practice of medicine for an example to distinguish the cognitive ability someone possesses when he has experience from the ability when he has an "art" (τέχνη) and when he has "knowledge" (ἐπιστήμη).

-The medical practitioner does not have "art" or "knowledge."
-He makes the "judgement that when Callias was suffering from this or that disease this or that benefited him, and similarly with Socrates and various other individuals."
-This judgment is a matter of "experience."
+The practitioner has a cognitive ability acquired in experience.
+He makes the "judgement that when Callias was suffering from this or that disease this or that benefited him, and similarly with Socrates and various other individuals on the basis of experience.

-The medical theorist has "art."
-He makes the judgment "it benefits all persons of a certain type, considered as a class, who suffer from this or that disease (e.g. the phlegmatic or bilious when suffering from burning fever) ."
-This judgment is a matter of "art".
+The theorist makes a different judgment: that "it benefits all persons of a certain type, considered as a class, who suffer from this or that disease (e.g. the phlegmatic or bilious when suffering from burning fever)."
+This judgment involves a graps of a universal.

 The practitioner can make a diagnosis in circumstances in which the layman is more likely to make a mistake, but he does not grasp the universal the theorist knows is common to the patients who have a certain disease and benefit from a certain treatment.
 The practitioner does not conceive of the disease in terms of a universal, such as being phlegmatic.
 The practitioner notices the disease in terms of how his patients look.
 This ability is acquired in experience It is a matter of perception and memory, not the cognition Aristotle calls "reason."